The Barnes Foundation & People's Emergency Center Announce Artists Selected for Everyday Places Artist Partnerships

 Andrea Walls: Walls is an interdisciplinary artist informed and inspired by the Harlem Renaissance and Black Arts Movement.
 In addition to the Museum of Black Joy, she is the creator and curator of the D’Archive and author of the poetry chapbook Ultraviolet Catastrophe and the interactive digital collection The Black Body Curve.
 Her writing, scholarship, and visual art have been supported by the Leeway Foundation, Voices of Our Nations Arts Foundation, Hedgebrook, the Colored Girls Museum, Drexel Writers Room, the Studio Museum in Harlem, the Women’s Mobile Museum, and Fab Youth Philly.

-Marshall James Kavanaugh: Kavanaugh is a poet whose work attempts to document the creative activism of his generation.
+Marshall James Kavanaugh: Kavanaugh is a poet whose works attempt to document the creative activism of his generation.
 From 2017 to 2019, he co-organized Poets for Peace, a series of readings across the country.
 This led to the publication of two Poets for Peace zines, which provided mutual aid in response to nationwide protests against police brutality.
 Kavanaugh has also published two collections of short stories, several chapbooks of travel fiction, and two collections of haikus.

 ABOUT BARNES WEST